PinataCloud/PinataImageHasher/README.md

 ### Installation

-Open a `terminal` on lnux and run the following commands:
+Open a `terminal` on a linux machine and run the following commands:

-1. Clone this repo into a directory of your choise:
+1. Clone this repo into a directory of your choice:

 ```bash
 #SET YOUR OWN DIRECTORY HERE IN PLACE OF ~: